 But this is only one side of the story.

 Let’s be fair.
 As a digital marketer, you’ve got to know the tricks of the trade.
-Everyone is online, whether they interact with email or not, that’s an entirely different story.
+Everyone is online, whether they interact with email or not.

 So exactly how effective is email marketing?

-To tell you the truth, it has the potential to succeed.
-Let’s look at the facts that are backing this ideology.
-Also, look the 10 terrible email marketing habits event marketers adopt.
+To tell you the truth, it still has plenty of potential to succeed.
+Let’s look at the facts that are backing this up.

 - People of all ages interact with emails.
 92% of internet users have at least one email account, claims digitalagencynework.com.